usplitu/sudoku-validator/README.md

 Traversal is from top left, row-wise.
 For example, the indices of the top row (row 0) range from 0 to 8 and so on, the last row (row 8) having indices in the range [72, 80]

+## Issues

+Usage paths: these should not be necessary.
+Fix required.

 ## Tests